lancecasselman/photo-shoot-scheduler/replit.md

 3. checkAuth() verifies session with /api/auth/user
 4. If not authenticated → redirect to /secure-login.html
 5. User logs in with Google → Firebase token sent to /api/auth/login
+6. Backend verifies token with Firebase Admin SDK
-6. Backend creates session with normalized user data (all Lance emails → uid 44735007)
+7. Backend creates session with normalized user data (all Lance emails → uid 44735007)
+8. Backend stores session in PostgreSQL
-7. User redirected to /secure-app.html
+9. User redirected to /secure-app.html
-8. checkAuth() succeeds → loadSessions() loads all sessions
+10. checkAuth() succeeds → loadSessions() loads all sessions ✅

-**Admin Access:** requireActiveSubscription middleware has built-in bypass for admin emails (line 169-179 in subscription-auth-middleware.js)
+**Admin Access:** requireActiveSubscription middleware has built-in bypass for admin emails

 ### Database Architecture
 Primary database is PostgreSQL via Drizzle ORM, complemented by Firebase Firestore for real-time synchronization.